Skip to main content

 Written by Judith

-In this example, we will create a jump link to a specific subheading within a page.
-Please note that if you want to simply link to another handbook or an entire page, this can easily be done through our linking window.
+In this example, we will create a jump link to a specific subheading within a page located in the same handbook.
+Please note that if you want to simply link to an entire handbook or just a whole page, this can easily be done through our linking window already.

 Part One: Creating the Anchor

-In this example, we want to specifically link to the "Safety Rules" paragraph that's located within a conduct page.
-The subheading for this paragraph has been highlighted.
+In this example, we want to specifically link to the "Policy Statement" page.

-In this example, we will be creating an anchor called "safety_rules" to match the subheading we wanted to link to.
+In this example, we will be creating an anchor called "policy_statement" to match the subheading we wanted to link to.

-4. Click "OK" and voila!
-You will notice a little anchor icon has appeared beside the text.
-Your anchor is now ready to be linked to.
+Step 4: Click "OK" to save changes.
+You will now notice a little anchor icon has appeared beside the text.
+Your anchor is ready to be linked to.

 Part Two: Linking to the Anchor

-In this example, we will be linking out the text that says, "Click here to view our 'Safety Rules'" so that it correctly jumps to the intended "Safety Rules" paragraph.
+In this example, we will be linking out the text that says, "Learn more here".

-5. Next, you can edit the target window option before clicking "OK" to complete the linking.
+Step 5: Next, you can choose the target window option before clicking "OK" to complete the linking.

 We strongly recommend leaving this to "New Window" to ensure viewers don't lose their current location.